Prapthi564/Dashboard-in-a-day/Lab 7 - Embedded Power BI.md

    ![](Images/enabled-service-principle.png)

+### Add the service principal and security group to your workspace

 4. Navigate back to **Home** pane of Power BI App, select **Workspaces**(1) then click on **eclipse**(2) next to workspace name.
 Then select **Workspace access**(3).

    ![](Images/workspace-access.png)